MN LEND Manual

 Send 2-page summary of work accomplished to MNLEND Coordinator.

-Contact information sima0034@umn.edu (612) 624-1450 dimia006@umn.edu
+Contact information sima0034@umn.edu (612) 624-1450 & dimia006@umn.edu

 Website finestackclil.com

-Desired Skills Organized, Good Communication Skills, Desire to Work with Families with a Child with Down Syndrome, Work Well in Team.
+Desired Skills: Organized, Good Communication Skills, Desire to Work with Families with a Child with Down Syndrome, Work Well in Team.

-Opportunities Provided: LEND Fellows will receive training on child language development and language weaknesses typically experienced by children with neurodevelopmental disorders.
+Opportunities Provided: MNLEND Fellows will receive training on child language development and language weaknesses typically experienced by children with neurodevelopmental disorders.
 Fellows will have the opportunity to work directly with families with children with Down syndrome and learn how to evaluate the language skills of young children.

 Project Timeline and Description of activities/deadlines